onesneakymofo/takeoff/README.md

 # Takeoff 🚀
-### Landing's Component Library
+### Headless Component Library

-Takeoff is a set of reusable, portable components that powers Landing's design.
+Takeoff is a set of reusable, portable components.

 * [Installing](#installing)
     + [About](#about)